Continuous bulk and interface description of topological insulators: Two-dimensional bulk and interface Hamiltonians

 We next show that the index is not perturbed by local perturbations of $m(x)$.
 Let $m_t(x)$ be a family of functions equal to $m_\pm$ outside of a fixed interval $I$ and continuous in $t\in[0,1]$ in the square integrable sense on $I$ (this means that $\int_I(m_{t+h}(x)-m_t(x))^2 dx$ goes to $0$ with $h$).
 Let $\Uin_t=\Uin[H[m_t(x)]]$ the corresponding unitary operators.
 Then we have the following result. \begin{proposition} Let $\Uin_t$ be defined as above.
 Then $\Pr \Uin_t\Pr$ is Fredholm for all $t\in[0,1]$ and the index of these operators on ${\rm Ran}\Pr$ is independent of $t$. \end{proposition} \begin{proof} The proof is based on the stability of $\Uin[H[m_t(x)]]$ with respect to perturbations.
 We write the spectral calculus in terms of resolvents and obtain from the above constraint on $m$ that for $h$ small,

 for a constant $C$ independent of $t$.
 We then apply Proposition \ref{prop:HSF2} to the compactly supported function $\Win=\Uin-I$ showing that $\Uin_{t+h}-\Uin_t$ is bounded in uniform norm by a constant times $|h|$.
-The family $\Pr \Uin_t\Pr$ is therefore a continuous family of Fredholm operators.
+The family $\Pr \Uin_t\Pr$ is therefore a continuous family of Fredholm operators (they are indeed Fredholm since $[\Pr,\Uin_t]$ is Hilbert-Schmidt as obtained above).
 The proposition results from the continuity of the index for such families as recalled in Appendix \ref{sec:FH}. \end{proof} This result shows that the index is independent of $m(x)$ so long as its asymptotic limits at $\pm\infty$ are preserved (as a combination of the above argument and the stability of the index with respect to small perturbations in the uniform norm easily shows).
 It also allows us to restrict the calculation to the following simpler case to conclude the proof of Theorem \ref{thm:interface2d}: \begin{proposition} Let $m(x)$ be a continuous monotone function from $m_-$ to $m_+$, with $m(x)$ not equal to $m_\pm$ on a compact interval.
 Then $[\Pr,\Uin]=[\Pr,\Win]$ is trace-class and so is $\Pr-\Qr=[\Pr,\Uin]\Uin^*$ with $\Qr=\Uin\Pr\Uin^*$.
 Moreover,

 \end{proposition} \begin{proof} We find that

 We know that the first two terms are jointly bounded from below by a positive constant.
 For $m(x)$ monotonically increasing (consider $\fa\fa^*$ otherwise), $\partial_x m\geq0$ so that $\fa^*\fa$ has no spectrum inside $(-\delta,\delta)$.
 Therefore, there is only one branch in the spectral representation corresponding to $E(\zeta)=\eps\zeta$ so that